huggingface/transformers/docs/source/en/model_doc/zamba.md

 ### Presequities

-Jamba requires you use `transformers` version 4.39.0 or higher:
+Zamba requires you use `transformers` version 4.45.0 or higher:
 ```bash
 pip install transformers>=4.39.0
 ```